Bairdo/faucetTutorial/routing.md

 Our dataplane will end up looking like this:
 ![BGP network diagram](bgp-routing.png)

+Note 1:
+When using BGP and Faucet, if changing Faucet's routing configuration (routers, static routes, or a VLAN's BGP config) the Faucet application must be restarted to reload the configuration (not sighup reloaded).

 First we will remove the routing configuration and separate the two datapath configs into there own files.
 They should look like this.